SayamAlt/Luxury-Apparel-Product-Category-Classification-using-fine-tuned-DistilBERT/README.md

 - Enhancing product recommendation systems.

 ## License
-The dataset is provided under the [Insert License Type] license.
+The dataset is provided under the MIT license.
 Please review the license terms before using the dataset.

 ## Contributing
 Contributions to this dataset or related models are welcome!
 If you find issues, have suggestions, or improvements, feel free to open an issue or submit a pull request.